SarielMa/Adaptive-Margin-Evolution/README.md

 # AME_official

-The official source code for the paper "Improving Adversarial Robustness of Deep Neural Networks via Adaptive Margin Evolution" (https://doi.org/10.1016/j.neucom.2023.126524)
+The official source code for the paper "Improving Adversarial Robustness of Deep Neural Networks via Adaptive Margin Evolution"

+This paper is published in Neurocomputing (https://doi.org/10.1016/j.neucom.2023.126524)

 # Requirements